amartner/amartner.github.io/index.md

 3. **Monthly Heterogeneous Markup Cyclicality and Inflation Dynamics** <br>
 with <a href="https://jianyulu.weebly.com/"> Will Lu</a>  and <a href="https://www.mariogiarda.com/"> Mario Giarda</a>
 4. **Nonlinear Prices and Firm Participation**  <br>
-with <a href="https://sites.google.com/view/lucalorenzini/"> Luca Lorenzini </a>
+with <a href="https://sites.google.com/view/lucalorenzini/"> Luca Lorenzini </a> [<span class="abstract-toggle" onclick="toggleAbstract('abstract4')">abstract</span>]
-<div class="abstract-toggle" onclick="toggleAbstract('abstract4')">abstract</div>
 <div id="abstract4" class="abstract-content">
-    In this paper, we study how nonlinear pricing schemes affect firm participation and market outcomes.
-We develop a model where firms face increasing marginal costs and must decide whether to participate in a market with nonlinear prices.
-Our analysis shows that nonlinear pricing can lead to strategic entry decisions and affect market efficiency.
-We find that steeper price schedules can deter entry of less efficient firms while encouraging participation of more productive ones.
+Market power in vertical supply chains has been argued to generate efficiency and welfare losses.
+However, the effects of price discrimination on resource allocation and firm participation have remained unexplored.
+Using invoice data from Chile, we document that nonlinear pricing is prevalent.
+Nonlinear pricing schemes disproportionately affect small firms through higher marginal prices, leading to distortions in production quantities and firm entry-exit decisions.
+We develop a tractable supply chain model to analyze these mechanisms, incorporating second-degree price discrimination and endogenous firm participation.
+Our theoretical framework allows us to compare welfare outcomes in steady state across different scenarios.
+We find welfare is lower in a nonlinear pricing setup relative to a linear price setting due to decreased firm participation.
 </div>

 ## Teaching